Songtech-0912/notli-notes/README.md

 ## Work in progress

 - [ ] Change all KaTeX formulas to SVG images
+	- Currently all KaTeX formulas are displayed verbatim as $$s which look horrible
 - [ ] Full documentation on how to edit, modify or use GitHub with notes

 ## Contribution